 ---------------------------------------------------------

 Ascites, also called Water Belly, is a common problem with fast-growing meat chickens.
 It can also be seen in older laying hens.
-It is not a disease, so it is not contagious to the rest of your flock.
+Water Belly is not a disease, so it is not contagious to the rest of your flock.
 It is a symptom of a deeper problem, and unfortunately, the underlying cause is eventually fatal.

 Symptoms